Skip to content

 This page takes you from API key to a coded response in under a minute.
 Need a key first?
 See Getting started.

-Open surveycoder.io/api-keys, create a key, and copy it.
+Open surveycoder.io/settings/api-keys, create a key, and copy it.
 Export it as an environment variable so the snippets below work as-is:

 Terminal window